ivoyager/ivoyager/README.md

 It is designed to be improved, modified and extended by the community.
 I, Voyager runs on the open-source [Godot Engine](https://godotengine.org) and primarily uses Godot’s easy-to-learn [GDScript](http://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_basics.html#doc-gdscript) (similar to Python).
 It can be extended into an independent free-standing project (a game or other software product) using GDScript, C# or C++.

 ### What does I, Voyager cost?
-I, Voyager is free to use and distribute under the permissive [Apache-2.0 License](https://en.wikipedia.org/wiki/Apache_License).
+I, Voyager is free to use and distribute under the permissive [Apache License 2.0](https://en.wikipedia.org/wiki/Apache_License).
 Projects built with I, Voyager are owned by their creators.
 You can sell what you make.
 There are no royalties or fees.

 ### How do I contribute to I, Voyager development?
 Join the [I, Voyager Forum!](https://ivoyager.dev/forum) This is the best place to exchange ideas and to give and receive help.
 Report bugs and astronomical inaccuracies [here](https://github.com/ivoyager/ivoyager-bugs/issues) and [here](https://github.com/ivoyager/ivoyager-astronomical-inaccuracies/issues) (respectively).
 Contribute to code via pull requests at our repositories: https://github.com/ivoyager.